LaClimSx/LaClimSx/README.md

 - 🎮 I occasionaly do some cool stuff for https://github.com/CLICGameStarProjects
 - 📫 How to reach me : @LaClimSx on Telegram or clement.josso@epfl.ch

-So far, I have used (doesn't mean I'm good at them, but at least I tried): Java, Python, C, Scala, Dart, GDScript, NIOS II Assembly, VHDL, and the tiniest bit of HTML and Javascript
+So far, I have used (doesn't mean I'm good at them, but at least I tried), in decreasing order of competency: Java, GDScript, Python, C, Scala, Dart, NIOS II Assembly, VHDL, and the tiniest bit of HTML and Javascript

 <!---
 ClementJosso/ClementJosso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.